Epidemic typhus: Signs and symptoms

-After 5–6 days, a macular skin eruption develops: first on the upper trunk and spreading to the rest of the body (rarely to the face, palms, or soles of the feet, however).
+After 5–6 days, a macular skin eruption develops: first on the upper trunk and spreading to the rest of the body (though the face, palms, and soles of the feet are rarely affected).

 Brill–Zinsser disease, first described by Nathan Brill in 1913 at Mount Sinai Hospital in New York City, is a mild form of epidemic typhus that recurs in someone after a long period of latency (similar to the relationship between chickenpox and shingles).
 This recurrence often arises in times of relative immunosuppression, which is often in the context of a person suffering malnutrition or other illnesses.
 In combination with poor sanitation and hygiene in times of social chaos and upheaval, which enable a greater density of lice, this reactivation is why typhus generates epidemics in such conditions.